-Although not as common and not as desirable as corner (intersection) crossings the same ramp slope and width criteria apply to these crossings.
+Although not as common and not as desirable as corner (intersection) crossings, the same ramp slope and width criteria apply to these crossings.
 At midblock crossings, pedestrians with visual impairments do not have the sound of parallel traffic available to identify a midblock crossing opportunity.
 A traffic signal and an audible indicator that provides timing information may be considered.
 In certain situations curb extensions (bulb outs) can be beneficial in reducing crossing times and increasing visibility between pedestrians and motorists.
 Some midblock crosswalks may be raised above the road grade, to increase the pedestrians' visibility and slow vehicles.
 Midblock crosswalks are more appropriate on streets with long blocks or streets with alleys that cross the roadway.
-Midblock cross the roadway or where substantial pedestrian generators are located between intersections.
+Midblock crosswalks should be considered where large pedestrian volumes are expected to cross the roadway or where substantial pedestrian generators are located between intersections.
 For example, pedestrians may need a midblock crosswalk to access stores located across the street from a university.